The Classification of Clifford Gates over Qubits: Tableaux

 Observe that the matrices $I, X, Y, Z$ are linearly independent, and therefore form a basis for the $2 \times 2$ complex matrices.
 It follows that $\P_n$ spans all $2^n \times 2^n$ complex matrices.
 Hence, any unitary operation on $n$ qubits can be characterized by its action on $\P_n$.
 In particular, any gate is characterized by how it acts on

 We call this list the \emph{Pauli basis on $n$ qubits}, since one can write any element of $\P_n$ as a product of basis elements times a phase ($\pm 1$ or $\pm i$).

-Now suppose we are given a stabilizer gate, $U \in \clifford_n$.
-By definition, stabilizer gates will map each Pauli basis element to something in $\P_n$, which can be written as a product of basis elements times a phase.
+Now suppose we are given a Clifford gate, $U \in \clifford_n$.
+By definition, Clifford gates map each Pauli basis element to something in $\P_n$, which can be written as a product of basis elements times a phase.
 That is,

 for some bits $M_{j1}, \ldots, M_{j(2n)} \in \{ 0, 1 \}$ and some phase\footnote{Note that the order of the terms in the product matters, since the Pauli basis elements do not necessarily commute, so we assume the terms are in the natural order from $p_1^{M_{j1}}$ up to $p_{2n}^{M_{j(2n)}}$.} $\alpha_j \in \{ \pm 1, \pm i \}$.
 The \emph{tableau} for $U$ is a succinct representation for $U$ consisting of the binary matrix $M = [M_{jk}]$, and some representation of the phases $\alpha_1, \ldots, \alpha_{2n}$.